This post is sponsored by Piccolina

 Children’s Books About Female Athletes

 Suffragist AND mountain climber?
 Annie Smith Peck is inspirational in more ways than one.
 I love that she epitomizes and normalizes female athletes as well as female heroes.
 I love that this book has an added element of diversity with her continuing achievements as she aged.
+The shirt is no longer available, but this beautiful art print is!

 Annie Smith Peck Picture Book: A Woman’s Place Is at the Top: A Biography of Annie Smith Peck, Queen of the Climbers